archival-IIIF/server/readme.md

   implementations:
     - `iish-metadata`: Looks for and indexes metadata from the OAI service of the IISH.
     - `niod-metadata`: Looks for and indexes metadata from NIOD.
+    - `ecodices-metadata`: Looks for and indexes metadata from eCodices.
 - **All metadata update worker**: Starts the metadata process again for all items.
 Current implementations:
     - `all-metadata-update`: Default implementation.
 - **Waveform derivative worker**: Gets a job with a collection id and then builds waveform representations of all audio